-- A. The Administrative Services Department will designate a Continuing Disclosure Agent (currently City staff for revenue bonds and tax allocation bonds and an outside consultant for assessment district and community facilities district bonds) to regularly monitor compliance under the Issuer's continuing disclosure obligation (the "Continuing Disclosure Agent"). - B. Continuing Disclosure Agent will assemble all continuing disclosure agreements and certificates and prepare a calendar of due dates for annual disclosure and preparation dates ahead of annual disclosure dates.
-The City may hire outside professionals to provide such services and report directly to the Administrative Services Department.
+- A. City Manager's OfficeThe Administrative Services Department will designate a Continuing Disclosure Agent (currently City staff for revenue bonds and tax allocation bonds and an outside consultant for assessment district and community facilities district bonds) to regularly monitor compliance according to 15c2-12under the Issuer's continuing disclosure obligation (the "Continuing Disclosure Agent"). - B. Continuing Disclosure Agent will assemble all continuing disclosure agreements and certificates and prepare a calendar of due dates for annual disclosure and preparation dates ahead of annual disclosure dates.
+The City may hire outside professionals to provide such services and report directly to City Manager's Officethe Administrative Services Department.

-III.
-CONTINUING DISCLOSURE - EVENT NOTICES:
+B. III.
+CONTINUING DISCLOSURE - EVENT NOTICES EVENT NOTICES:

-- A. Identification of Reportable Events.
+A. Identification of Reportable Events.
 Continuing Disclosure Agent shall maintain a list of events of which the Issuer is required to provide notice to the MSRB pursuant to continuing disclosure agreements and certificates.
-The Continuing Disclosure Agent shall (a) identify the officers and employees of the Issuer who are most likely to first obtain knowledge of the occurrence of such events and (b) request in writing that they notify the Continuing Disclosure Agent immediately after learning of any such event, regardless of materiality.
-The Continuing Disclosure Agent shall assess the materiality of any reported event with the assistance of the City Attorney and outside legal counsel, if necessary. - B. Rating Changes.
-Continuing Disclosure Agent shall monitor, on a regular basis, all City transactions which are rated by a nationally recognized rating agency, and shall report any rating changes within 10 days to EMMA "Electronic Municipal Market Access". - C. Two New Events.
-Rule 15c2-12 was amended to add the following two events (the "Rule Amendments") to continuing disclosure undertakings executed on or after February 27, 20191:
+The Continuing Disclosure Agent shall (a) identify the officers and employees of the Issuer who are most likely to first obtain knowledge of the occurrence of such events and (b) request in writing that they notify the Continuing Disclosure Agent shall assess the materiality of any reported event with the assistance of the City Attorney and outside legal counsel, if necessary.

+C. B. Rating Changes.
+Continuing Disclosure Agent shall monitor, on a regular basis, all City transactions which are rated by a nationally recognized rating agency, and shall report any rating changes within 10 days to EMMA "Electronic Municipal Market Access".

+C. Two New Events.
+Rule 15c2-12 was amended to add the following two events (the "Rule Amendments") to continuing disclosure undertakings executed on or after February 27, 2019:

-1 See SEC Rel.
+&lt;sup>1 See SEC Rel.
 No. 34-83885 (August 20, 2018), 83 Fed.
 Reg.
 44700 (August 31, 2018) (the "Adopting Release")

-- (15) Incurrence of a financial obligation of the obligated person, if material, or agreement to covenants, events of default, remedies, priority rights, or other similar terms of a financial obligation of the obligated person, any of which affect security holders, if material; and - (16) Default, event of acceleration, termination event, modification of terms, or other similar events under the terms of a financial obligation of the obligated person, any of which reflect financial difficulties.
+(15) Incurrence of a financial obligation of the obligated person, if material, or agreement to covenants, events of default, remedies, priority rights, or other similar terms of a financial obligation of the obligated person, any of which affect security holders, if material; and

+(16) Default, event of acceleration, termination event, modification of terms, or other similar events under the terms of a financial obligation of the obligated person, any of which reflect financial difficulties.